What is a 4 season tent and is it worth getting one for your outdoor adventures?

 So What is a 4 Season Tent?

-A huge fallacy is that people think 4 season tents are created for ALL FOUR SEASONS, when this is not the case.
+A huge fallacy is that people think such a tent is created for ALL FOUR SEASONS, when this is not the case.

 Even though it says 4 seasons, it really means winter only.